kristinaleilani/kristinaleilani.github.io/_pages/dei.md

 description:
 featured_image: /images/ICRS22.jpeg
 ---
-<sub>*Note: I have not received any payment for this work, nor have I used grants to support it.
-All the work described on this page has been done voluntarily in my spare time.*<sub>
+<sub><sup>*Note: I have not received any payment for this work, nor have I used grants to support it.
+All the work described on this page has been done voluntarily in my spare time.*<sub><sup>

+&nbsp;

 # Committees and working groups